UFO (British TV series): Minor characters

-One of the female Moonbase operatives, Joanna, was played by Shakira Baksh, who later married actor Michael Caine.
+One of the female Moonbase operatives, Joanna, was played by Shakira Baksh, who later married Michael Caine.
 Producer Gerry Anderson later said that he had lost his temper with her so badly on the set of UFO that he always feared the idea of running into Michael Caine at some actors' function, and being punched on the nose by him.

-Steve Minto, one of the Interceptor pilots, was played by the actor Steven Berkoff.

-Lieutenant Sylvia Howell, a Skydiver technician, was played by the actress Georgina Moon.
+Interceptor pilot Steve Minto was played by Steven Berkoff.
+Lieutenant Sylvia Howell, a Skydiver technician, was played by Georgina Moon.